tuckerbabcock/EngSketchPad/README.txt

     Another prerequisite is a WebGL/Websocket capable Browser.
 In general these include Mozilla's FireFox, Google Chrome and Apple's Safari.
-    Internet Explorer/Edge is NOT supported because of a problem in their Websockets implementation.
+    Internet Explorer and legacy versions of Edge are NOT supported because of a problem in their Websockets implementation.
+The "Chromium" version of Microsoft Edge is now supported.
 Also, note that there are some problems with Intel Graphics and some WebGL Browsers.
 For LINUX, "zlib" development is required.

     CAPS has a dependency on UDUNITS2, and potentially on Python and other applications.
 See Section 2.3.